Talk About Fish

 Rough sea in Northeast Monsoon season even after sheltered by the Seribuat Island.

 During the season, the states in the east coast of Peninsular Malaysia, coastal areas of Sarawak and Sabah will experience episodes of heavy rain continually for a total of two to three days due to monsoon surges.
-In the case of extreme weather, the whole episode of heavy rain can last for three to eight days, and may cause flood.
+In the case of extreme weather, the whole episode of heavy rain can last for three to eight days, potentially causing flooding.
 However, there are usually several days of good weather that is either with no rain or little rain that occur between the heavy rainfall episodes.

 The northeast monsoon causes most of the Peninsular Malaysia east coast fishermen not able to continue fishing.
 Many fishermen will start to face with monetary issues and turn to the middleman for loan.
 The fisherman in Tanjung Leman is a little luckier because their fishing area is located behind the Seribuat islands.
 There are some days that strong wind and thunderstorm will disrupt their fishing routine but they will still be able to fish during the season.